zwjyyc/finch/README.md

 python xxxx_test.py
 ```
 I have used these powerful libraries across different sections:

-(deep thanks for these libraries to enable me to do something about ML)
 * [tensorflow >= 1.4](https://www.tensorflow.org/)
 * [pytorch >= 0.20](http://pytorch.org/)
 * [mxnet >= 0.11](https://mxnet.incubator.apache.org/)